 Q.1.
-What type of statistical information will be collected by the national survey on Aboriginal peoples?
+What type of statistical information will be collected by the Surveys on Aboriginal People?

 A.1.
-The fourth generation of the survey will focus specifically on education and employment.
+This cycle of the survey will focus specifically on education and employment.
 Additional information on health, language, income, housing, and mobility will also be collected.

 Q.2.
-How is this survey any different from the 2011 Census?
+How are these surveys any different from the 2011 Census and National Household Survey?

 Q.3.
-How long does the survey on Aboriginal peoples take to complete?
+How long do the Surveys on Aboriginal People take to complete?

 A.3.
-For information on the questionnaire or the process and mechanisms of conducting the survey, please contact Statistics Canada or the First Nation Information and Governance Center (FNIGC).
+For questions regarding the 2012 Aboriginal Peoples Survey’s process and mechanisms of conducting the survey, please contact Statistics Canada.

 Q.4.
-Will this survey be conducted with First Nations, Métis and Inuit peoples living both on- and off-reserve?
+Will these surveys be conducted with First Nations, Métis and Inuit peoples living both on- and off-reserve?

 Q.5.
-Is this survey voluntary?
+Are these surveys voluntary?
 Will the personal information collected be protected?

 A.5.
 Yes.
-Participation in the survey is voluntary and the information collected will be protected.
+Participation in these surveys is voluntary and the information collected will be protected.

 Q.6.
-When will the survey results become available?
+When will the results of the surveys become available?